Vue Grid | Get Started with ag-Grid and Vue

 Notice that the actual data fetching is performed outside of the grid component - We are using the HTML5

-Now, let's remove the hard-coded data and fetch one from a remote server.
+Now, let's remove the hard-coded data and fetch it from a remote server.
 Edit the

 src/App.vue and add the following fetch statement: